-It began with the ad I placed online – naughty schoolgirl to dance ur cares away.
-Took me hours of switching from ‘ur’ ‘your’ before settling on that title.
+It begins with the ad I place online – naughty schoolgirl to dance ur cares away.
+Took me hours of switching between ‘ur’ and ‘your’ before settling on that title.
 I now know that was the right decision.

 Even the rip in my fishnets.
 All planned.
 All intentional.

 I’ve been dancing for six months, mostly for fraternities and bachelor parties.
 Occasionally for traveling businessman afraid to be caught at a strip club so they order in at the hotel.
 Once for a couple in their home, just looking to spice things up.

 They pay.
 I dance.
 I leave.
 Forty-five minutes.
 Two hours if they pay for the deluxe package.
 Those are the rules.

 I never dance with another girl, always by myself.
 I drive myself to and from each appointment.
 You might think it’s careless to arrive at an unknown destination where you’re going to be outnumbered and alone, but it’s only dangerous if you’re not aware of that fact.

 I am aware of it, therefore it’s not dangerous.
 It’s all planned.
 All intentional.